procore/documentation/other_procore_apis/bim_web_viewer.md

 #### Description

-Moves camera from current position to fit the axis-aligned bounding box of the node or set of nodes.
+Moves camera from current position to fit the axis-aligned bounding box of the node or set of objects.

 #### Parameters